Federal Interlocutor's Contribution Program: Terms and Conditions

 In the event that actual Total Government Assistance to a recipient exceeds the stacking limit, it will be necessary for the department to adjust its level of assistance (and seek reimbursement, if necessary) so that the stacking limit is not exceeded.

-All Policy Officers in the Office of the Federal Interlocutor have responsibility for ongoing relationships and negotiations with client groups.
-These Officers are the point of first contact for organizations.
-As such, they have responsibility for the assessment and negotiation of work plans as well as participation in the selection process of the projects (peer review) that recommends them for approval.
+CIRNAC officials have responsibility for ongoing relationships and negotiations with client groups.
+CIRNAC officials are the point of first contact for organizations.
+As such, they have responsibility for the assessment and negotiation of work plans as well as participation in the selection process of the projects (peer review), if applicable, that recommends them for approval.

 Applications for funding require the following documents:

-The Office of the Federal Interlocutor provides assurance that all departmental systems, procedures and resources for ensuring due diligence in approving payments under this Program, and in verifying eligibility and entitlement and for the management and administration of the Program are in place.
+Crown-Indigenous Relations and Northen Affairs Canada provides assurance that all departmental systems, procedures and resources for ensuring due diligence in approving payments under this program, and in verifying eligibility and entitlement and for the management and administration of the program are in place.

 Contributions are subject to audit to ensure that all conditions, both financial and non-financial, have been met.

-The Manager responsible for this Program will determine whether a Recipient has complied with the requirements of the applicable contribution agreements.
-All contribution agreements will include an audit clause that will enable the Program Manager to conduct an audit of a Recipient, when deemed necessary, in accordance with the Policy on Transfer Payments and the "Guide on the Audit of Federal Contributions", published in 1982.
+The manager responsible for this program will determine whether a recipient has complied with the requirements of the applicable contribution agreements.
+All contribution agreements will include an audit clause that will enable the Program Manager to conduct an audit of a recipient, when deemed necessary, in accordance with the Policy on Transfer Payments.

-2. via written notice to the Recipient, terminate, suspend or reduce the scope of the Federal Interlocutor's obligations under the contribution agreement; and
+2. via written notice to the recipient, terminate, suspend or reduce the scope of the Federal Interlocutor's obligations under the contribution agreement

 Recipients will be informed of the right to audit provisions of the Auditor General Act.
 The Auditor General has the power to inquire into the use of a transfer payment, and the Auditor General can undertake performance or compliance audits with respect to the use of federal funds, and for the recipient to make records and information available to the Auditor General.